Simie/OpenAOE/Docs/engine.md

 Update Burst 2: MovementSystem, BuildingProducerSystem (execute in parallel) Update Burst 3: ConstructCollisionFieldSystem

-#### Process Events
+#### Output
 Events that occured during the System Update stage are gathered.
-Systems that implement IEventListener<> will receive notifications of events in a single-threaded fashion based on the system update priority.

-#### Output
 The list of events is then passed as the tick result.

 ### Limitations